A Showdown Between World Elite Mastercard And Visa Infinite

 World Elite Mastercard lounge access

-Select World Elite Mastercards offer membership to their own program – Mastercard Airport Experiences provided by DragonPass.
+All World Elite Mastercards (and a few World cards) offer membership to their own program: Mastercard Airport Experiences provided by DragonPass.

-This will give you membership to over 1,000 airport lounges worldwide, but only a select few cards offer complimentary passes as well.
-If your card doesn’t provide any free passes, you’ll have to pay $32 USD each time you want to use your lounge access.
+This will give you membership to over 1,000 airport lounges worldwide, but only a select few cards offer complimentary passes.
+If your card doesn't provide any free passes, you'll have to pay $32 USD each time you use your lounge access.

 Visa Infinite lounge access

-Only some Visa Infinite cards offer access to Visa Airport Companion to their over 1,200 airport lounges, and even fewer offer free passes.
+Only some Visa Infinite cards offer access to Visa Airport Companion, which includes 1,200 airport lounges.
+Even fewer cards give free passes.

 The Scotiabank Passport Visa Infinite Card is a strong contender in this regard.
 It comes with a Priority Pass membership and 6 free passes per year.